liamletran/database-migration-pipeline/README.md

 This is a heterogeneous Big Bang migration of an application-specific OLTP database, following a UAT-first approach before production promotion to AWS RDS PostgreSQL.

-## **I. Project Framming and Success Criteria**
+## **A. Project Framming and Success Criteria**

-### **Business Objectives and Context**
+### **1. Business Objectives and Context**

 Organizations running SQL Server reporting queries performance on the legacy system are slowing down due to scaling, and a more flexible platform is needed.
 Additionally, they face increasing licensing pressure as they scale.
 PostgreSQL offers a production-grade, open-source alternative with native compatibility on AWS RDS and Azure Database, with the advantage of eliminating per-core licensing costs while maintaining ACID compliance and relational integrity.

-### **Source Database**
+### **2. Source Database**

+**AdventureWorks2025**

-**AdventureWorks2025** is Microsoft's official OLTP sample database, modelling a fictional manufacturing and sales company — AdventureWorks Cycles.
+It is a Microsoft's official OLTP sample database, modelling a fictional manufacturing and sales company — AdventureWorks Cycles.
 The database is designed for high-concurrency business operations, using a normalized relational schema typical of operational databases to support daily transactions.

 It models real-world e-commerce workloads, including the management of customers, products, categories, and suppliers.
 This structure is ideal for testing migrations that require strict referential integrity and transactional accuracy.